 Where to find it: Under the Al-Tonssy flyover

-Established in the 19th century, Wekalet El Balah is one of the most famous markets that sells medium quality, and second-hand imported clothes.
+Established in the 19th century, Wekalet El Balah is one of the most famous markets that sells medium quality and second-hand imported clothes.
 Shoppers can also find affordable fabrics, shoes, bags and furniture.
 Merchandise can be local or imported from countries like China and Turkey.
 The market dates back to when traders from Upper Egypt (Aswan) came to Cairo carrying supplies.
 El-Wekala, as it is known by the locals, is known to be an adventurous shopping experience because of the chaos, haggling and abundance of stalls.

-Named after the founder of modern Egypt, Mohamed Ali, this street was constructed in the 1860s as a part of Khedive Ismail’s vision for a Cairo built in the European style.
+Named after the founder of modern Egypt, Muhammad Ali, this street was constructed in the 1860s as a part of Khedive Ismail’s vision for a Cairo built in the European style.
 The street was a centre for oriental arts in Cairo, and home to professional belly dancers.
 For now, it’s one of the best places to manufacture, sell and repair musical instruments.

-Where to find it: Mohamid Ali street
+Where to find it: Muhammad Ali street

 Egyptian souvenirs that are worth spending your money on:

 When shopping at street markets in Egypt it’s important to get ready for a full-blown sensory overload.
 You can be sure that each vendor will have his or her own selling technique.
 Products might not be marked and you can be expected to ask for and negotiate selling prices.
 If you want the best price and best quality, it’s always a good idea to shop around, check the price with a local you can trust.
-Also make sure of the authenticity of locally made product.
-If you’re really not interested answer the vendor with a kind, but firm, “la, shukran” (‘no thank you’ in Arabic).
+Also, make sure of the authenticity of locally made products.
+If you’re really not interested to answer the vendor with a kind, but firm, “la, shukran” (‘no thank you’ in Arabic).